ak2yny/OpenHeroSelectGUI/README.md

 - Add support for the unlocked characters and starting characters feature of OHS.
 - Add support for Mod Organizer 2.
 - Add support for custom stages, including support for a preview image and an ini file with their locations and layout coordinates for the GUI.
+- Add support for custom order (currently only supports sorted by menulocation and character name ascending and descending).
 - Possibly add features that ak2yny's Stage & Herostat Helper has:
   - Effect duplication
   - EXE hex-editing (removal of effects in the F12 pause menu and changing the Spidey upside-down arrow)